Passive House for Affordable Housing

 Tools & Resources

 Key innovative features include triple-pane windows, a thick thermal wall assembly, a heat recovery system with energy recovery ventilators, and a super-insulated building envelope including insulation under the slab.
 The Orchards at Orenco development also has an energy monitoring system used as a tenant education and monitoring tool to help limit energy usage.
-Visit the following resources for more detail related to Passive House.
+Learn more about Passive House on the Passive Housing Institute's website.

 The Orchards at Orenco development emphasizes REACH’s goals of providing a comprehensive model of affordable living, using transit-oriented design, and green building technology.
 With its proximity to light rail and multiple community amenities, this development addresses REACH’s strategy of connecting people to economic growth hubs.
 REACH is also tackling the growing shortage of affordable rental housing in the region by offering this three-phase development with rents affordable to residents earning approximately 50% of area Median Family Income (MFI), or approximately $30,000 for a single-person household.
 Rents at the 57-unit first phase building range from $611-$733/month.
 REACH was also able to extend eight units in Phase I to households earning at or below 30% MFI through eight Project-Based Section 8 vouchers provided by the Housing Authority of Washington County.